delveccj/CSC395_Fall24/Assignment2/assignment2.md

 ### Task 2: Create the Tickets

 You will have two weeks of development time to create a prototype that implements the prodcut vision.
 The two weeks will begin the day Assignment 1 is due (September 17, 2024).
-You schedule should have multiple milestones and tasks assigned to them.
+Your schedule should have multiple milestones and tasks assigned to them.
 For Task 2 you should perform the following activites.

 1. **Discuss the Vision**:
    - Your team needs to discuss what the vision means and how to implement it in code.